stephomi/nomadsculpt.com/manual/docs/topology.md

 ### Triplanar
 ![](./images/topology_triplanar_menu.png)
 Converts the mesh into a [triplanar](scene.md#triplanar) primitive.
-You might lose lot of details in the process.
+You will likely lose a lot of detail in the process.

 #### Force cubic
 Enable the triplanar to be a cube.
 Otherwise the triplanar will fit to the closest bounding box around your object.